-Now though, as policies are shifting, researchers are gaining more access to research cannabinoids.
-In this article, we’ll discuss what we know about one of the least understood cannabinoids, Cannabicyclol.
+As policies are shifting, researchers are gaining more access to research cannabinoids.
+This article will discuss what we know about one of the least understood cannabinoids, Cannabicyclol (CBL).

 What is CBL?

-So very little is known about CBL also because of the compound’s properties.
-CBL is a derivative cannabinoid that is produced when another cannabinoid, CBC or Cannabichromene, is degraded.
+Based on the lacking ‘legal’ label cannabis has endured until very recently, very little is known about CBL also because of the compound’s origins.
+CBL is a derivative cannabinoid that is produced when another cannabinoid, CBC or Cannabichromene, is degraded through internal processes in the plant.

 This happens naturally through exposure to heat and light.
-Called irradiation, the process converts CBC into CBL over long periods.
-This is also why types of cannabis or hemp with higher concentrations of CBC will tend to reveal higher amounts of CBL.
+The process is called irradiation and it converts CBC into CBL over long periods of time.
+This is also why types of cannabis plants with higher concentrations of CBC (like hemp) tend to turn over higher amounts of CBL.

 Benefits of CBL

-Little is known about the specific benefits of CBL alone, but a growing body of research indicates CBL could play a significant role in the entourage effect – a synergistic therapeutic effect between phytocannabinoids.
+A growing body of research indicates CBL could play a significant role in the entourage effect – a synergistic therapeutic effect between phytocannabinoids when consumed together.
+This effect is one of the primary reasons why most CBD consumers use full-spectrum oil instead of isolates.

 CBL, or Cannabicyclol, is not listed as a controlled substance and not defined as illegal in the USA or abroad.
-As long as CBL is free from exceeding an added THC content above .3% the compound is defined as being derived from Hemp and not marijuana.
+As long as CBL is free from exceeding an added THC content above .3%, the compound is described as being derived from hemp and not marijuana.

 How to Extract CBL

-In the living plant, where cannabinoids are synthesized within glands called trichomes, CBL-A (the acidic precursor to CBL) is produced only in minuscule amounts.
+In the living plant, when cannabinoids synthesize within glands called trichomes, CBL-A (the acidic precursor to CBL) is produced only in minuscule amounts.

-It’s normal for cannabinoids to be derived from acidic precursors before transforming into the ones we know and love, such as how CBD and THC are formed from their acidic precursors CBD-A and THC-A.
+Cannabinoids are from acidic precursors before transforming into the ones we know and love.
+This derivation is how CBD and THC are formed from their acidic precursors CBD-A and THC-A. These acidic precursors are known as ‘phytocannabinoids.’

-However, aged cannabis originally high in CBC (cannabichromene) may contain larger concentrations of CBL suitable for extraction.
+However, aged cannabis initially high in CBC (cannabichromene) may contain larger concentrations of CBL suitable for extraction.

-Although little is known about the unique therapeutic potential of CBL alone, many researchers are suggesting the synergistic effect provided by a whole spectrum of cannabinoids may be more beneficial than isolated cannabinoids.
+Although researchers know little about the unique therapeutic potential of CBL alone, many suggest the synergistic effect provided by a whole spectrum of cannabinoids may be more beneficial than isolated cannabinoids.
+So, although CBL is not necessarily medicinal all by itself, it might be a valuable asset when consuming it with other cannabinoids.

 Where to Buy CBL Products?